uploadcare/uploadcare-rails/README.md

 ### What is it?

-`uploadcare-rails` is a Ruby gem to use [UploadCare service] with [careful-upload] library in your Rails projects with ease.
+`uploadcare-rails` is a Ruby gem to use [UploadCare service] with [careful-uploaders] library in your Rails projects with ease.

 ### What it can do?

 It handles your UploadCare uploads using UploadCare API and store all the required information about uploaded file.
-Also, it can validate uploads by size, mime type or type groups.
+Also, it can validate uploads by size.

 ### Compatibility